 "A Vitagraph Romance" (Vitagraph), Sept.
 18.-A dandy offering that we feel sure will please.
 It tells a good story convincingly and uses the Vitagraph plant as a background and in a very interesting way.
 The romance has its beginning at a seaside resort of which we have seen some pretty glimpses.
 It is here that a young author (James Morrison) meets and falls in love with the daughter of a senator (Clara Kimball Young).
 The senator (Edward Kimball) refuses his consent and sends the girl to boarding school where we find Flora Finch as the principal.
 There's a moonlight elopement from the school troubled waters for the young people and then they get a job with The ViItagraph Company where at length the forgiving senator finds them.
 The Vitagraph scenes are very good.
 In the office, Messrs.
 W.T.
 Rock, A.E.
 Smith and J. Stewart Blackton are in consultation.
 Mr..S.M.
 Spedon enters for a moment just before the senator is introduced.
 The visitor is conducted through the yard so to the studio where one of Miss Florence Turner's pictures is being made.
 This he interrupts to greet his daughter right in the middle of a scene.
 Mr. James Young is both author and producer and has made an excellent offering.
 The Irony of Fate.
 Released Sept.
 21, 1912.
 Vitagraph.
 Director: James Young.
 Scenario: Hettie Gray Baker.
 Cast: Florence Turner, E.K.
 Lincoln, Rogerly Hon, James Young, Clara Kimball Young.
 1,000 ft.

-Nederlands Film Archives print (online video at Thought Equity): To my surprise, another copy of this film turned up on the internet, much more complete than the Blackhawk version, but with intertitles in Dutch.
+Nederlands Film Archives print ( online video on the EYE youTube channel): To my surprise, another copy of this film turned up on the internet, much more complete than the Blackhawk version, but with intertitles in Dutch.
 This one begins with the efforts of the lovers to convince her father to let them marry, and their elopement, prior to the scenes at the Vitagraph Studio.
 These scenes lack the explanatory intertitles identifying the various people in the shots.
 There is a lovely shot of the lovers walking on the beach, dodging waves.
 The film ends abruptly.

 Blackhawk/MOMA: This print has only a few minutes of this film, consisting mostly of the scenes of movie-making and the backstage scenes at the Vitagraph studio.